Bahadorrj/Bahadorrj/README.md

 - 👋 Hi, I’m @Bahadorrj
-- 👀 I’m interested in web development
+- 👀 I’m interested in application development using python
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning PyQt and sqlite
-- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me bahador.rj@gmil.com
+- 📫 How to reach me: bahador.jorshary@gmail.com

 <!---
 Bahadorrj/Bahadorrj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.